flip-id/aws-sdk-go-poc/readme.md

 ## How to running

-Before you running this service, please set up your credentials with following this instruction [Get your AWS access keys](https://aws.github.io/aws-sdk-go-v2/docs/getting-started/#get-your-aws-access-keys).
+Before you running this service, please set up your credentials with following this instruction [Get your AWS access keys](https://aws.github.io/aws-sdk-go-v2/docs/getting-started/#get-your-aws-access-keys) & [Where are configuration settings stored?](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 After that, you can run this service! ✨